 While this may be a grating prospect to some leaders, constructive criticism allows the management to fine-tune their approach while ensuring that the goals of the management team and its employees are aligned.

 With a performance management and learning management system that provides employees with a mixture of feedback from superiors and peers alike, positive reinforcement and corrective action can be taken easily.

-After all, an often heard complaint and face hr challenges among managers and HR professionals alike is how employees often jump ship the first chance they get.
+After all, an often heard complaint and facing HR challenges among managers and HR professionals alike is how employees often jump ship the first chance they get.
 However, as HR professionals and senior leaders, we need to ask ourselves if our employees are given the right incentive to stay on.

-While some employers may question the effectiveness of hr challenges such as training employees, citing additional costs in time and money, research has shown us that investing in employees does wonders for employee morale as it engenders a sense of pride and value in employees.
+While some employers may question the effectiveness of HR challenges such as training employees, and citing additional costs in time and money, research has shown us that investing in employees does wonders for employee morale as it engenders a sense of pride and value in employees.

 With IQDynamics’ HR software that features an integrated learning management system HR professionals can now easily implement training programs to further develop their employees.

 From preparing a new generation of leaders to developing and upscaling the skill level of existing staff members, succession planning is beyond a doubt one of the most important roles played by HR professionals.